leandrosilva/verbum-counter/README.md

 ## The Why

 I use `Node.js` on a regular basis.
-At work, at home, and whatnot.
+At work, at home, you name it.

 `Node.js` is a fantastic platform to write server-side applications with the ubiquitous `JavaScript` language.
 But it does not count `Node.js` off flaws.
 In fact, most of us know that `Node.js` is not great for heavy computations that could potentially block its event loop.
 You block the event loop, you got f*d right away.
 So people try and bring heavy duty tools to power it up.
 That's when [`C++` addons](https://nodejs.org/api/addons.html) come into the playground.